 This Land is Your Land: A Conversation with Beverly Gage

-This evening is hosted in partnership with First Light Books and the Dolph Briscoe Center for American History at The University of Texas at Austin and will be part of the LBJ Presidential Library’s series celebrating the new exhibit The American Experiment.
+We welcomed guests on Tuesday, June 30, for a conversation with Pulitzer Prize-winning author Beverly Gage about her recent book This Land Is Your Land: A Road Trip Through U.S. History.
+First Light Books co-founder Taylor Bruce moderated the conversation.
+The evening was hosted in partnership with First Light Books and the Dolph Briscoe Center for American History at The University of Texas at Austin and was part of the LBJ Presidential Library’s series celebrating the new exhibit The American Experiment.

 About the book